mhsnar/REAP-T/README.md

 ## 📚 Examples:
 For guidance, the package includes two examples:
 1. **Parrot Bebop 2 Drone**:
-   - This example demonstrates the implementation of DisREAP on a Parrot Bebop 2 drone.
+   - This example demonstrates the implementation of REAPT on a Parrot Bebop 2 drone.
 2. **F-16 Aircraft Model**:
-   - This example showcases DisREAP applied to a F-16 Aircraft Model.
+   - This example showcases REAPT applied to a F-16 Aircraft Model.

 ## ▶️ Running Examples:
 1. **Navigate to the examples directory**: